Flag of Greece

 I recognize you by the sharpness

-of your sword, the terrible,
+of your sword, the terrible one,

-I recognize you by the look
+I know thee by the look

 that measures the earth with power.

-Of the Hellenes raised
+of the Hellenes

 And, as once, now grown strong,